microsoft/vcpkg-docs/vcpkg/consume/caching-workload-identity-federation.md

 Skip this step if you already have configured a [Managed Identity](/entra/identity/managed-identities-azure-resources/overview) you wish to use.

-In the Azure Portal, go to the page for a Resource Group in which you wish for the managed identity to be created, and press "+ Create".
-In the search box, enter "User Assigned Managed Identity".
+In the Azure Portal:

+1. Open the page for the Resource Group where you wish to create the Managed Identity
-Choose "User Assigned Managed Identity" from "Microsoft" and choose "Create -> User Assigned Managed Identity".
-Name the identity, press "Review and Create", and "Create".
-For purposes of this documentation, the identity was named `vcpkg-docs-identity`.
+2. Click on "+ Create"
+3. Type "User Assigned Managed Identity" in the "Search the Markeplace" box
+4. Choose "User Assigned Managed Identity" by "Microsoft"
+5. Click on "Create " next to the "User Assigned Managed Identity" plan
+6. Name the identity, this tutorial uses the `vcpkg-docs-identity` name (optionally, you can select a Region for the resource)
+7. Clic on "Review and Create"
+8. Review your settings and click "Create".

+Deploying the resource may take a few minutes.

 ## 2 - Set Up Workload Identity Federation with Azure DevOps

 >[!NOTE]
-> This step is intended to be identical to the instructions in [Azure DevOps' documentation](/azure/devops/pipelines/release/configure-workload-identity?view=azure-devopstabs=managed-identity&preserve-view=true#create-a-service-connection-for-managed-identity-authentication-in-azure-devops)
+> These instructions should be identical to the instructions in [Azure DevOps' documentation](/azure/devops/pipelines/release/configure-workload-identity?view=azure-devopstabs=managed-identity&preserve-view=true#create-a-service-connection-for-managed-identity-authentication-in-azure-devops).
+If these instructions become outdated, please follow those provided by the Azure DevOps team.

 In the Azure DevOps portal for the project in which you wish to run Pipelines, select "Project Settings" in the lower left corner.
 Then select "Service Connections" on the left.